 “In general, dealers and lenders are not required to offer the best rates available,” says the CFPB.
 “Even if you have poor or no credit, it may be worth it to see if there is a bank, credit union, or another dealer that is willing to make a loan to you.”

-Contacting a bank or credit union directly, or checking out bad credit auto loans online is the best way to get a sense of what kinds of loan options are available.
+Contacting a bank or credit union directly or checking out bad credit auto loans online is the best way to get a sense of what kinds of car loan options are available.
 You can compare terms from multiple locations before you make a purchasing decision.

-Furthermore, loans from major banks and credit unions will report to the best-known credit bureaus, thus giving you an opportunity to improve your credit for future transactions.
+Furthermore, loans from major banks and credit unions will report to the best-known credit bureaus.
+That gives you an opportunity to improve your credit for future transactions.
 (Psst: Here are eight proven steps toward better credit, no matter how low of a score you’re starting from.)

 How Can I Find “Buy Here, Pay Here” Car Lots Near Me?

 If you’re still interested in pursuing in-house financing at a BHPH dealership, you can find them in your area by running a simple Google search for the term and your zip code.
-Auto Trader also offers a tool for finding them, including filters for your preferred down payment, regular payment, and payment frequency.
+Auto Trader also offers a tool for finding them.
+It includes filters for your preferred down payment, regular payment, and payment frequency.